 Assessment Standard Score

 AP Government and Politics: United States 3

 AP United States History 4

 CLEP: American Government 50

-CLEP: History of the United States 50
+CLEP: History of the United States I 50

 Florida Civic Literacy Examination 60

 \A minimum standard score on the AP or CLEP assessments listed above would satisfy BOTH the course and the assessment requirements for civic literacy.
+A minimum standard score on CLEP History of the United States II would satisfy the course requirement but not the assessment requirement.